What Type of Pillow Is Best for Side Sleepers?

 Sleeping with a pillow that's too thick or firm forces your neck to bend in the opposite direction.
 Straining your neck muscles for the entire night can cause soreness, stiffness, or even severe pain.

 Just as with back sleeping and stomach sleeping, the side sleeping position leaves some vulnerabilities.
-That said, side sleepers can sleep in total comfort if their pillow choice accounts for the stress the position puts on the body.
+That said, your pillow choice can account for the stress the position puts on the body, helping you sleep in total comfort.
+When shopping for a new pillow, side sleepers should consider all of the following characteristics.

 Side sleepers need a pillow that's just the right height to keep their head and neck supported.
 While a pillow that's too thick bends the neck upward, one that's too thin lets the head dangle and pulls the neck down toward the bed.